joakimsigvald/XspecT/README.md

   `3.Is().GreaterThan(2)`
 - Less than:
   `3.Is().LessThan(2)`
-- Aproximally equal with tolerance:
+- Aproximately equal with tolerance:
   `Result.Is().Around(3, 0.1)`
-- Even: (true if number is divisable by 2)
+- Even: (true if number is divisible by 2)
   `Result.Is().Even()`
 - OneOf:
   `Result.Is().OneOf(Three<int>())`